Critical Contrast: Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN)

 |2.67

-Monro currently has a consensus price target of $58.00, suggesting a potential downside of 8.43%.
-Driven Brands has a consensus price target of $35.75, suggesting a potential upside of 21.31%.
-Given Driven Brands’ stronger consensus rating and higher probable upside, analysts clearly believe Driven Brands is more favorable than Monro.
+Monro presently has a consensus target price of $58.00, indicating a potential downside of 9.06%.
+Driven Brands has a consensus target price of $35.75, indicating a potential upside of 19.85%.
+Given Driven Brands’ stronger consensus rating and higher probable upside, analysts plainly believe Driven Brands is more favorable than Monro.

 Summary